 After the hearing, the ALJ will prepare a “Proposal for Decision” for the Review Board’s consideration.
 MOAHR will send a copy of the proposed decision to the petitioner or the petitioner’s attorney and to the commission’s legal representative.
 If either party is dissatisfied with any aspect of the proposal, the party may file written “exceptions” with the Board.
 The Review Board will then consider the ALJ’s recommended decision, along with any exceptions, at its next regularly scheduled meeting.
+Note that the board typically meets three times each year in January, May and September.
 After reviewing all materials, the Board will issue its Final Decision and Order in the case.
 Copies will be sent to the parties and their attorneys.
 Typically, the Final Decision and Order is issued within a month after the appeal is considered by the Board.

 A petitioner who is dissatisfied with the Board’s Final Decision and Order may appeal to court.
 Appeals must be filed with the circuit court that has jurisdiction over the commission whose decision was appealed to the Board.
 The appeal must be filed in court within 60 days after issuance of the Final Decision and Order.